Growing Up With Diabetes: Early Childhood

 - If your child is not with you, make sure his caregiver has a supply of rapid-acting carbohydrate to treat lows.

-For Dealing with Anxiety Around Diabetes Care
+Strategies for Dealing with Anxiety Around Diabetes Care

 - Adopt a “matter-of-fact” approach to diabetes-related routines.
 State that it is time for your injection or finger poke and get it over with quickly (even if that means having to hold your child down).
 Reassure him with a hug and kiss when you are done giving the injection.